jhudson8/gulp-web-modules/docs/dev-server/index.md

   * `true`: if the plugin handled the requested resource and no further plugins should be notified of the resource
   * data hash containing the following optional values
     * fileName: (string or Array) single/array of filenames to be served out in order of importance (absolute or relative to the project root)
+    * text: text to output as the response
     * stream: a stream to be piped to the response
     * mimeType: mime type to be applied if a stream is used